 - A real physician hasn’t diagnosed gluten sensitivity using real diagnostic tools.
 Once a person is diagnosed, usually during childhood, then it’s not something that becomes party conversations.
 One doesn’t bring up the fact that one crouton in a salad may make your intestinal tract fall out of your body into the toilet.
-Because that’s a real gluten sensitivity.
+Because that’s real gluten sensitivity.

 - Trying to “watch your gluten consumption.”
 Sorry, but celiac disease and real wheat gluten allergies are on/off diseases.
 That is, there is no acceptable amount to consume, any amount is dangerous.
-There are individuals who can lick a piece of bread, not eat it, and fall over sick.
+Some individuals can lick a piece of bread, not eat it, and fall over sick.
 Again, you can’t “watch” the amount of gluten you eat, you watch for every tiny bit of gluten that may appear anywhere.
 Someone with real gluten sensitivities is obsessive about their food because not doing it is dangerous.
 Bragging to someone that you’re “watching” your gluten probably means you don’t have a real gluten sensitivity.

 - You say that it’s easy to eliminate gluten.
 No, it isn’t.
 And it’s not eliminating 99% of gluten, it’s eliminating 100% of any gluten anywhere.
 It’s very difficult to do.
 It takes time to do shopping (parents of celiac children are obsessive about food labels).
 It means supplementing your diet with other proteins and with micronutrients that are missing when you remove gluten.
 It’s asking a waiter or caterer whether any gluten products even touch the food or are used in some sauce.
 It’s being preoccupied with every aspect of your diet while worrying if the next food item is going to cause massive pain and discomfort.
 This isn’t easy, it sounds pretty close to impossible, and that’s why if you say it is easy, you probably do not have any type of gluten sensitivity.